Leonardo-Boss/suckless-site/suckless.org/sucks/systemd.md

 	* Exactly.
 The predisposition of being able to call such a complex command does not imply the running system.
 Let's check it again.
 * [clean up directories](http://cgit.freedesktop.org/systemd/systemd/tree/NEWS?id=2d1ca11270e66777c90a449096203afebc37ec9c#n1306)
-	* There is another monster, in system which does tmp file handling.
+	* There is another monster in systemd, it handles tmp files.
 	  There are just some cases before it was introduced to have to clean up a directory in the file tree.
 Now there are hundreds.
 And easily another case can be added!
 Of course your init process does that.